 Formal public hearings in the same communities were completed in November 1995, providing interested parties with opportunities to make oral and/or written presentations regarding future management of the islands as parkland.
-In July 1996, a summary report by Evelyn Meltzer, the independent chair of the formal public hearings, was released by the Department of Natural Resources and Parks Canada (Parks Canada and Nova Scotia Department of Natural Resources, 1996).
+In July 1996, a summary report by Evelyn Meltzer, the independent chair of the formal public hearings, was released by the Department of Natural Resources and Parks Canada (Meltzer, 1996).
 A draft land use strategy for McNabs and Lawlor islands, which reflected public comments received during the public open houses and formal hearings, was also prepared.